wicked-rainman/DAPL/docs/README.md

 3.  cd into $HOME/DAPL/src

 4. As root, run `./Configure` to make sure system dependancies are present.
-Clang and Graphviz are critical for DAPL.
+GCC and Graphviz are critical for DAPL.
 Openssl-dev is needed for the  sslcat and abuseipdb standalone utilities, detox, dos2unix and the perl script msgconvert are needed for any E-mail processing.